-By letter dated December 7, 2012, the Claimant was directed to attend the investigation and hearing on December 18, 2012 "to develop the facts and place responsibility, if any, based on the alleged incident between yourself and Mr. Willard, that while employed as Trackman on Gang 1108, at Dolton, Illinois, near Milepost 0.5, at approximately 1030 hours, on November 26, 2012, you allegedly violated Union Pacific's Conduct Rule."
+By letter dated December 7, 2012, the Claimant was directed to attend an investigation and hearing on December 18, 2012 "to develop that fact (sic) and place responsibility, if any, based on the alleged incident between yourself and Mr. Harris, that while employed as Trackman on Gang 1108, at Dolton, Illinois, near Milepost 0.5 at approximately 1030 hours, on November 28, 2012, you allegedly violated Union Pacific's Conduct Rule."